You can add new features to Drupal by adding modules from the module archive at Drupal.org to your codebase.

 For procedures you can use to set up and use Composer locally with your Cloud Platform-hosted websites, see Using Composer with Drupal sites.
 The Drupal community also offers support for using Composer to install Drupal packages on Drupal.org.

-In some cases, you can also install and enable modules using a Drush command, though Composer is the preferred method for Drupal 9 and later versions.
+In some cases, you can also install and enable modules using a Drush command, though Composer is the preferred method for the current Drupal version.
 To install and enable a module using Drush:

 After you have added a module, you should enable the module.